 - [Lindell17] is a 2 party protocol with an exceptionally fast signing time.

 - [GG18] is a protocol for any threshold t of corruption and parties n

 - [CCLST19] is a 2 party protocol slower than [Lindell17] that relies on better security assumptions

 The library is the only audited open source code for threshold ECDSA today.

 Library core design principles

 - Multi-protocol support: The library currently provides an implementation for 3 protocols.
-We believe that the three of them are a good cross-section between state of the art and support for tradeoffs.
-The implementer role is to consider the various tradeoffs and choose the protocol that works best for his use case.
+We believe that the three of them are a good cross-section between state-of-the-art and support for tradeoffs.
+The implementer’s role is to consider the various tradeoffs and choose the protocol that works best for his use case.

 - Black box use of cryptographic primitives: The library is focused on the protocol level, all cryptographic primitives used are consumed from other well-established libraries.
 Concretely, Curv for elliptic curve cryptography, zk-paillier for paillier cryptosystem and our class-group library are all in the cryptographic layer below Multiparty-ECDSA.
 This is why the library can work with different elliptic curves for example.

 Library security and audit

 The library was audited by Kudelski security between August and October 2019.
 The report can be found here and their note about the work can be read here.
 We are happy to share no critical issue was found and all other secondary issues found were addressed by our team.
 The audit methodology is described on pages 4-5 of the report.